Main opposition CHP to hold Syria conference - Turkey News

 Main opposition CHP to hold Syria conference

-Turkey's main opposition Republican People's Party (CHP) will hold an International Syria Conference on Sep.
-28 in Istanbul, according to a party statement on Sept.
-18.
+Turkey's main opposition Republican People's Party (CHP) will hold an international Syria conference on Sept.
+28 in Istanbul.

+“The conference aims to contribute to establishing lasting peace in Syria,” CHP Deputy Chairman Veli Ağbaba told a news conference in Istanbul on Sept.
+25.

-The conference will address topics including "the international dimension of the Syrian issue, the problems faced by Syrian refugees, social life and integration, the strategic role of the regional actors, and the role of local administrations," said the statement.
+The conference will address topics including the international dimension of the Syrian issue, the problems faced by Syrian refugees, social life and integration, the strategic role of regional actors, and the role of local administrations.

-In the conference, CHP will thoroughly examine the Syrian issue with reference to self dynamics of Syria's neighbors and the region, it added.

-The conference aims to understand the situation of Syria's human resource in the foreign countries and how the neighbor countries make a contribution to the solution of the Syrian issue, it said.

 Syria has been locked in a vicious civil war since early 2011, when the Bashar al-Assad regime cracked down on pro-democracy protests with unexpected ferocity.